 Public Transportation and Commuting in Chicago

-You can easily explore the city with Chicago's many forms of public transit.
-If your destination isn't within walking distance of your new apartment, you can hop on one of the many buses or board the above-ground subway, part of the famous L system that loops around the city.
-You also won't have a problem finding a cab, and, weather permitting, you can take a water taxi along the lakeshore or Chicago River.
+You can easily explore with Chicago's many forms of public transit.
+If your destination isn't within walking distance of your new apartment, you can hop on a bus or board the above-ground subway, part of the L system that loops around the city.
+It’s easy to find a cab, or even take a water taxi along the lakeshore or Chicago River - weather permitting, of course.
 Chicago also features two international airports, O'Hare and Midway, which together offer service to more than 245 cities.

 Top 5 Festivals and Seasonal Events in Chicago

-Known for its arts scene and its cultural diversity, Chicago offers an abundance of festivals and holiday celebrations throughout the year.
-These are five of the many exciting events the city offers:
+Chicago offers an abundance of festivals and holiday celebrations throughout the year.
+Here are a few of the many exciting events the city offers:

 Chicago offers museums, theaters and restaurants, but you can also enjoy the city's many free activities, such as seeing Cloud Gate in Millennium Park, strolling through Chicago Botanic Garden, and exploring the Lincoln Park Conservatory.